dong7313/CAPID_/README.md

 # CAPID: Zero-shot Cross-domain Dialogue State Tracking via Context-aware Auto-prompting and Instruction-following Contrastive Decoding
+Thank you for your interest in our work, and this is the original implementation of "Zero-shot Cross-domain Dialogue State Tracking via Context-aware Auto-prompting and Instruction-following Contrastive Decoding".
 ## Data preparation
 We use the data processing script provided by [DST-as-Prompting](https://github.com/chiahsuan156/DST-as-Prompting) for data pre-processing, post-processing and evaluation.